On January 12, world public opinion had mixed reactions to the UK-US attack on Houthi forces in Yemen.

 The airstrike came just a week after the White House and a host of partner nations issued a final warning to the Houthis to stop their attacks or face potential military responses.

-Denmark, Germany and several Western countries have expressed support for the British and US strikes against the Houthis.
-Meanwhile, China has called on all sides to prevent the conflict from spreading, and Russia has said that the US and UK air strikes violate international law and risk escalating tensions in the region.
+Denmark, Germany and several Western countries have expressed support for the UK and US strikes against the Houthis.
+Meanwhile, China has called on all sides to prevent the conflict from spreading, and Russia has said the US and UK air strikes violate international law and risk escalating tensions in the region.

 KHANH HUNG